axelpale/yamdog/README.md

     // that has some text
     some = code

-To *earmark* a comment block to be included in your docs, begin the block with an earmark string, for example the name of your package.
-The earmark and the rest of the line define the *name* of the block and usually present how to access or call the documented feature.
-For example, let our earmark be `doghouse`:
+To *earmark* a comment block to be included in your docs, begin the block with an earmark string, being `@` by default.
+The rest of the line define the *name* of the block and may present how to access or call the documented feature.
+For example, the name of this block is `doghouse.toys.fetch` and the call signature `(toyname)`:

-    // doghouse.toys.fetch(toyname)
+    // @doghouse.toys.fetch(toyname)
     // This comment block will be included
     // to the docs with a name "doghouse.toys.fetch"
     // and with a heading "doghouse.toys.fetch(toyname)".